Castel Gandolfo from Rome: how to visit, tours, things to do...

 The journey should take about 40 minutes, depending on traffic and weather.
 Once there you can park your car near the Apostolic Palace and stroll around the old town or go straight to the shores of Lake Albano.

-How to get to Castel Gandolfo from Rome by organized tour
+Getting to Castel Gandolfo from Rome on an organised tour

-If you are in Rome and staying in your hotel and want to take a day trip to Castel Gandolfo, you can book a tour online with a travel agent to suit your tastes.
+If you are staying at your hotel in Rome and want to take a day trip to Castel Gandolfo, you can book a tour online with a travel agency that suits your tastes.

 I recommend this tour, which is very complete and dynamic.
-Besides, as you will have local guides, you will be able to ask them for recommendations on where to eat or what to do in the city in your free time.
+Besides, as you will have local guides, you can ask them for recommendations on where to eat or what to do in the city in your free time.

 As the distance to be covered is short, you can spend the whole day getting to know the town, the papal residence and Lake Albano and then return to your hotel in Rome in the afternoon.